Jerald/yolol-is-cylons/README.md

 This repo contains a number of folders for separating information into different groups.
 Each folder has a specific use case which is explained below.
 - **/information/:** for general information about yolol and how it can be used
 - **/thinktank/:** used to hold ideas, concepts, and suggestions for new work with yolol
+- **/resources/:** a collection of user-made resources to help development and design

 ## How to contribute
 Anyone is free to contribute to the information held here.
 We welcome anything that works towards increasing the sum of knowledge available to the community on how to use yolol to its full potential.